 Many enterprise businesses maintain physical locations where key tasks are handled through human interaction.
-While much attention has been paid to culture and customer experience in the store environment, too little has been directed at the collection and distribution of customer consents, preferences, and insights.
+While much attention has been paid to culture and customer experience in the store environment, too little has been directed at preference collection and distribution.
 Arm your staff with timely data and give them the opportunity to add to the customer profile.

-6. Social media.
+6. Emerging channels.

-As more and more customers rely on social media for interaction with each other and brands, enterprises must stay ahead of new technology adoption to continue to remain relevant and connected with their customer base.
-The addition of a communication channel becomes a value-add reason to reach out to a customer to further enhance the relationship and better understand the customer's profile.
+As more and more customer rely on SMS and social media for interaction with each other and brands, enterprises must stay ahead of new technology adoption to continue to remain relevant and connected with their customer base.
+The addition of a communication channel becomes a value add reason to reach out to a customer to further enhance the relationship and better understand the customer's profile.